ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 }
 ```

+The resulting Subdomains contain entities that are derived from the objects that the use case/user story works with as as well as services that represent the use case/user story; the interactions are transformed into draft operations.

-The resulting Subdomains contain the entities and services including simple service operations.
-After the generation of the Subdomain one can detail and improve it manually.
+After the generation of the Subdomain one can detail and improve it manually; in order not to loose any manual additions when the transformation is executed multiple times, it makes sense to rename the element.
+A "rename element" refactoring can be used for this.

 ## Step 3: Derive Bounded Contexts
-Another transformation allows users to generate Bounded Context definitions from existing Subdomains in CML.
-You can simple select one or multiple Subdomains and apply
-the _Derive Bounded Context from Subdomains_ transformation that can be found in the refactoring context menu:
+Another transformation allows you to transition from analysis to design and generate Bounded Context definitions from existing Subdomains in CML.
+You can simple select one or multiple Subdomains and select the _Derive Bounded Context from Subdomains_ option that can be found in the refactoring context menu:

 <a target="_blank" href="/img/derive-bc-from-subdomain-1.png">![Derive Bounded Context from Subdomains (Context Menu)](/img/derive-bc-from-subdomain-1.png)</a>